 Operating temperature is the full ambient temperature range over which it gives the linear output.
 This range will decide which metal combination of thermocouple you require for your application.
 The higher the temperature range will add extra cost to your budget.

-There are three types of thermocouple: Exposed, Grounded and Ungrounded.
-An exposed thermocouple gives you the fastest response time but if the probe will be exposed to corrosive gas or pressure then exposed thermocouple should not be used.
+There are three types of thermocouples: Exposed, Grounded, and Ungrounded.
+An exposed thermocouple gives you the fastest response time but if the probe will be exposed to corrosive gas or pressure then an exposed thermocouple should not be used.

-An ungrounded thermocouple gives you the slow response time but still, it will be the best choice if your application is desirable to have thermocouple electronically isolated and shielded by the sheath.
+An ungrounded thermocouple gives you a slow response time but still, it will be the best choice if your application is desirable to have a thermocouple electronically isolated and shielded by the sheath.

 Accuracy is very important for any instrument.
 Accuracy is the indication of how close the measured value to the actual temperature value.
 This is also referred to as error or tolerance.

 The thermocouple sheath material should be chemically resistant when using in a corrosive environment.

 - low cost as compared to other temperature devices

 - larger temperature range

 - fast response time